suganyas/coral-seed-java-p1-api/README.md

 > You can also view the list of [forwarded ports](https://docs.github.com/en/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace) available to your Codespace in the `PORTS` tab in the Integrated Terminal

+### Configuring Azure Container Registry with SBOM and signed images

+To set the build and release pipeline to generate a SBOM, sign the image and push to Azure Container Registry, set the following secrets in your by following [creating the following secrets in the repository](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository):

+- `AZURE_CREDENTIALS` - this should be a service principal with owner permissions
+- `CLUSTER_NAME` - this is used to retrieve your key vault name
+- `CONTAINER_REGISTRY_URL` - the name of your Azure Container Registry

 ### Configuring a different Container Registry

 This environment comes with github actions to build and push the application containers to the GitHub container registry.

-If you wish, you can configure the repo to use the container registry of your choice by [creating the following secrets in the repository](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository):
+If you wish, you can configure the repository to use the container registry of your choice by [creating the following secrets in the repository](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository):

-- CONTAINER_REGISTRY_URL
+- `CONTAINER_REGISTRY_URL`
-- CONTAINER_REGISTRY_USER
+- `CONTAINER_REGISTRY_USER`
-- CONTAINER_REGISTRY_ACCESS_TOKEN
+- `CONTAINER_REGISTRY_ACCESS_TOKEN`

 These values can be obtained from your specific container registry provider.